 Add 1 tablespoon of Epsom salt to a gallon of water and pour it around the base of your pepper plant, following your usual way of watering.
 Do this in the interval of every 3 to 4 weeks.
 To learn more about this, don’t miss reading how to use Epsom salt for pepper plants.

 Peppers can cross-pollinate as they are closely related to each other.
 It means that a hot pepper planted near a mildly hot pepper can cross-pollinate, and the result will be the fruit that is not as hot as desired.
 Therefore grow different varieties of peppers at a good distance from each other.

 #7.
 Add Sulfur

 To make your peppers fiery hot, give them a dose of sulfur in the soil.
 You can put unlit matches into the hole before planting your pepper plant.
-Since match heads contain sulfur and available at cheap rates, they can be used to add extra fire (sulfur) in your peppers.
-Epsom salt also contains sulfur, if you’re applying it, skip this.
+Since match heads contain sulfur and are available at cheap rates, they can be used to add extra fire (sulfur) to your peppers.
+Epsom salt also contains sulfur–if you’re applying it, skip this.